The Tombs Under the House of Mary and Other Nazareth Scandals 2006–2014

 - Foreword by Frank Zindler

-- Chapter 7: Critique of Dr. Ken Dark’s work at the Sisters of Nazareth convent
+- Chapter 11: Ken Dark and the Sisters of Nazareth Convent: A Critique

-- Chapter 9: The tombs under the house of Mary
+- Chapter 13: The Tombs Under the House of Mary

 The above headline is now certain, and with it the only non-Christian epigraphic evidence for the existence of Nazareth in Roman times has evaporated.
 As you may be aware, in 1962 the notorious Professor E. Jerry Vardaman (of the Southern Baptist Theological Seminary) made an astonishing discovery while excavating in Caesarea: the word “Nazareth” inscribed on a marble fragment.
 The Christian world immediately hailed this discovery as showing that the town existed in Early Roman times.
 After all, it ostensibly represents the first written attestation for the settlement outside of Christian writings—and, furthermore, it dated Nazareth to the second (or even to the first) century CE!
 However, this summer’s developments have proven beyond any reasonable doubt that the marble plaque listing the twenty-four priestly courses from Caesarea is a forgery perpetrated by a proven lawbreaker.
 The “Caesarea inscription” must henceforth be removed as evidence for a Roman Nazareth.